 Although this life has brought many opportunities to me, it has also made it somewhat hard to relate to other teenagers my age.

-I spend most of my time working and talking with adults, and because of this at times I tend to “act” as one, so being around teenagers can be a bit overwhelming and difficult for me.
-My lifestyle can sometimes come off as, quite intimidating.
+I spend most of my time working and talking with adults and because of this, I tend to “act” as one at times.
+So, being around teenagers can be a bit overwhelming and difficult for me.
+My lifestyle can sometimes come off as quite intimidating.

-Being the “16-year-old college and high school graduate who travels nonstop with her family” is not everyone’s cup of tea.
-But nonetheless, I wouldn’t change a thing about my nomadic lifestyle!
+Being the “16-year-old college and high school graduate who travels nonstop with her nomadic family” is not everyone’s cup of tea, but nonetheless, I wouldn’t change a thing about my nomadic family lifestyle!

 Do you see yourself traveling solo more in the future or continuing to travel with your family?

-There is so much I haven’t seen yet, and at times I think that I wouldn’t be okay just settling, never knowing what it feels like to be standing in the middle of a city in Japan or the thoughts that would go through my mind while I walk through the Sistine Chapel.
+There is so much I haven’t seen yet.
+At times I think that I wouldn’t be okay just settling and never knowing what it feels like to be standing in the middle of a city in Japan or the thoughts that would go through my mind while I walk through the Sistine Chapel.

 What do you see yourself doing in 5 years?

 In five years, I see myself working more with my photography, hopefully inspiring a larger audience with my work, as well as traveling and documenting it for the world to enjoy!